 And census data shows that most of them are not immigrants, much less undocumented.
 Around 75% were born in the US, meaning that their concerns are similar to those of any other US citizen.
 The coronavirus crisis, health insurance, jobs and wages – those are their primary worries, above and beyond immigration or racial justice, according to Latino Decisions, a Democratically leaning political-opinion research group.

 Since the 1980s, Hispanics have traditionally had a low voter turnout at elections compared with other groups.
-Research shows that while over 60% of the white or African American population votes, only 48% of Latinos do.
+Research shows that while more than 60% of the white or African American population votes, only 48% of Latinos do.
 Democratic candidate Joe Biden’s campaign staff has expressed concern about insufficient turnout by black and Latino voters in key states such as Florida and Pennsylvania.

 Since the 1980s, Hispanics have traditionally had a low voter turnout at elections compared with other groups